Throw out the baby

 : : This is for a student paper.
 Thanks.

-: Sorry about the N-word but that's what it says.
+: Sorry about the [word removed in order to comply with Google's Publisher Policy] but that's what it says.
 Some of the abbreviations: Rec. dist. - recorded distribution.
 1st. cit. -- 1st citation.
 ODEP - Oxford Dictionary of English Proverbs.
 CODP - The Concise Oxford Dictionary of Proverbs.